it-bens/api-platform-resource-actions-bundle/README.md

         summary: Updates the entity with defined actions.
 ```

-## How does the overall process work?
-The process is closely coupled to API Platform and contains several steps:
-1. API Platform denormalizes the raw data into the generic `Request` DTO of this bundle.
-2. API Platform calls the `RequestTransformer` as a data transformer.
-It injects the resource class and the resource object into the payload of the `Request` object.
-3. API Platform validates the `Request` object with the `ActionRequestValidator`.
-It checks if the action is registered for the resource and if the payload contains the necessary data by using the `CommandFactory`.
-4. API Platform/The router calls the `Controller` and passes the `Request` object to it.
-5. The controller denormalizes the payload data into the command.
-6. The controller validates the command with the API Platform validator (if enabled).
-7. The controller dispatches the command into the default bus and returns the result
-(and converts any validation exception into an API Platform validation constraint violation).

-## What about the validation?
+> :information_source: A configuration with PHP attributes is in development but not finished.

+## Action validation
-As stated before, this bundle uses the Symfony messenger to dispatch the command as a message.
+This bundle uses the Symfony messenger to dispatch the command as a message.
-Therefor validation can be done in two ways: explicitly in the controller or with a message bus middleware.
+Therefor validation can be done in two ways: explicitly in the controller of this bundle or with a message bus middleware
+(like the Symfony `ValidationMiddleware`).
 Both can be turned on and off via configuration:
 ```yaml
 itb_api_platform_resource_actions: